conijnio/aws-security-posture/README.md

 # AWS Security Posture - Solution

+> TODO: Deploy from local CodeBuild is broken?
+> TODO: Move control fetching in the beginning
+> TODO: Support control count from input

 [AWS Security Posture](http://github.com/conijnio/aws-security-posture) collects security hub findings on a configurable interval, and extracts meaningful metrics.
 These metrics are stored in CloudWatch Metrics and can be visualized using CloudWatch DashBoards.

 ![AWS StepFunctions Example](./assets/images/dashboard_example.png)